 I’ve had some on again off again computer problems for a little over a week now.
 Other than family and health issues there is nothing that frustrates me more than computer problems.
 And I know a decent amount about troubleshooting and fixing so I can’t even imagine how frustrating computer issues are for people who are less technically inclined.
 (I suppose it’s similar to car trouble – I don’t know how to fix a car but I can frequently pinpoint the cause of the problem.
 This is an odd quirk of mine as I despise cars and don’t even own one.)
 Anyway …

 But as I’m addicted to my computer – the internet and playing games – and NEED the computer to earn money I don’t really have the patience to deal with the issues.
 Plus, this computer is only 8 months old.
-And, no, I can’t call Dell for support as I have my computers custom built.
+And, no, I can’t call Dell for support as I have my computers custom built, but I sure could get a new one anytime because I was informed that there is a 144hz monitor for sale on gaming rig.

 And I’m sure a smarty-pants out there will tell me all my problems will be solved by running a MAC.
 Well, there are three issues with that.
 I like to play games, I think Apple products are very overpriced, and they are too proprietary.
 How do I open up the machine and swap out parts and do things the way I like?
 A pc is like driving a stick-shift (does anyone know how to drive a stick anymore) and a MAC is like an automatic.
 At least that’s the way I see it.